TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          string

    Description
-         This value is just passed on as inline CSS (in-document CSS encapsulated in <style>-tags).
+         This value is just passed on as CSS.

+         **Note:** To make TYPO3 actually output these styles as *inline* CSS (in-document CSS encapsulated in <style> tags),
+         :ref:`config.inlineStyle2TempFile <setup-config-inlinestyle2tempfile>`
+         must be set to 0.